AlejandroAmayaIzquierdo/Ascendance/README.md

 - [ ] Sings.

 ## Contributing
-If you'd like to contribute to the development of [Ascendance], please feel free to fork the repository and submit a pull request with your changes.
+If you'd like to contribute to the development of Ascendance, please feel free to fork the repository and submit a pull request with your changes.

 ## Contact
 For any inquiries or support, please contact [alejandroamayaizquierdo@gmail.com].